Bonaventure sector

 What is the schedule of the project?

-Phase 1 will include the deconstruction of the Île des Sœurs bypass bridge and its approaches.
-This work began in fall 2023 and will end at the end of 2024.
+Phase 1 will include the deconstruction of the Île des Sœurs bypass bridge and its approaches which is now almost complete.
+Some landscaping work will be held in 2025.

 Phase 2 will include the section between Gaétan-Laberge Boulevard and the Victoria Bridge, with development work to begin in 2025 and end in 2029:

-• 2024: Preparatory work to stabilize the shoreline between the Clément Bridge and Victoria Bridge (limited impacts on traffic).
+• 2024: Preparatory work to stabilize the shoreline between the Clément Bridge and Victoria Bridge (work done).

 • 2025 – 2029: Reconstruction of traffic lanes and green corridor development.